SRI-CSL/yices2/doc/sphinx/source/vectors.rst

 descriptors in a vector object.
 The vector structures are defined in :file:`yices_types.h` and explained in :ref:`api_types`.

-Before calling any function that fills in a vector *v*, the vector must be initialized first and when the vector is no longer used, it must be deleted to avoid memory leaks.
+Before calling a function that fills in a vector *v*, the vector must be initialized.
+When the vector is no longer used, it must be deleted to avoid memory leaks.
 It is also possible to empty the vector using a reset function.

 The following code fragment illustrates the typical use pattern for a term vector.
 The pattern is the same for the other types of vectors::